Download eBooks & Wiring Diagrams (FREE)

 We’ve heard that installing two roof vent fans on a campervan does wonders to REALLY circulate air all throughout the interior and to bring down internal temperatures during the hot summer months.

-Our only hesitation is that having a second roof fan takes away valuable roof real estate that could be used to install more solar panels.
+Our only hesitation is that having a second roof fan removes valuable roof real estate that could be used to install more solar panels.
 If you already properly calculated your solar array requirements and figured you can still fit a second vent fan on your roof, then we say go for it!

 We Hope Our Maxxair Fan Review Sold You